Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |3   |audioType     |Common.AudioType    |TRUE       |-           |PCM                  | - |

 ### 2.4. pcmStreamCapabilities
-The definition of "pcmStreamCapabilities" and a setting example of TOYOTA are described below.
+The definition of `pcmStreamCapabilities` and a setting example of TOYOTA are described below.

 | No | Name       | Type     | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:        | :-:      | :-:       | :-:        |---------------------|-------------|